Skip to main content

 lua compile

-# Or skip sync in CI (push will overwrite server)
+# Skip sync entirely in CI

 lua compile --no-sync